Last Updated on November 20, 2022

 - Violets may have anti-inflammatory properties, making them a good choice for pain relief.
 They’re often used for arthritis and headaches.

-- Violets are also used topically for skin conditions of various sorts.
-See links below.
+- Violets are also used topically for skin conditions of various sorts and is a handy sunburn remedy to know about.

 - Violets have been studied for use in treating cancer.

 Interested in adding more medicinal plants to your garden?
-Check out this post on starting a medicinal herb garden.
+Check out this post on starting a medicinal herb garden, or learn more about common wild herbs you can forage.

 Wild Violets Tea